Celebrating a Child’s Birthday at Walt Disney World

 Upon returning to the hotel, dial the operator on your Disney resort phone and ask for the character birthday message — a fourth freebie!

+We’ve got lots more ideas in our Ultimate Guide to Birthday Celebrations at Disney World!
 If your budget allows for birthday “extras” at Disney World, here are some ideas to consider:

 - Stay in a room fit for royalty at Port Orleans Riverside resort or a pirate-themed room at Disney’s Caribbean Beach hotel.